zhwm/SharePro_gxe/README.md

 rs814535	-1.8894	1.6999	5.27e-04
 ```

-3. **hyperparameters summary** (h2) file adds two additional columns in the summary file to record the heritability and effect size variance estimates used in the colocalization algorithms.
+3. **hyperparameters summary** (h2) file adds two additional columns in the summary file to record the heritability and effect size variance estimates used in the algorithm.

 ```
 $> cat CL.h2